kelby/rails-beginner-s-guide/rails/engine.md

 ## Endpoint

 An engine can be also a rack application.
-It can be useful if you have a rack application that you would like to wrap with +Engine+ and provide some of the +Engine+'s features.
+It can be useful if you have a rack application that you would like to wrap with `Engine` and provide some of the `Engine`'s features.

 To do that, use the +endpoint+ method:

 ```
 module MyEngine
   class Engine < Rails::Engine
     endpoint MyRackApplication
   end
 end
 ```

 Now you can mount your engine in application's routes just like that:

 ```
 Rails.application.routes.draw do
   mount MyEngine::Engine => "/engine"
 end
 ```

 ## Middleware stack